abhishek-s-rathore/TA-AC-BACKEND-mongodb-basics-TMaaaa/block-BMaaab/index.md

 //--------------------------------------------------------//

-> show db --> It shows all the datbase list
+> show dbs --> It shows all the datbase list
 > admin 0.000GB
 > local 0.000GB

-> use country --> To create databas collection
+> use country --> To create database collection

-> show db --> It shows all the datbase list
+> show dbs --> It shows all the datbase list
 > admin 0.000GB
 >  local 0.000GB (Here country will shown only when document is added to it.)